iamjoyfulgirl/clothery-club/README.md

 ## Installation

-An interactive full-stack application using Node.js, Handlebars, Sequelize, RESTful APIs, SweetAlert2, authentication, and MySQL2.
+An interactive full-stack application using Node.js, Handlebars, Sequelize, bcrypt, RESTful APIs, SweetAlert2, authentication, and MySQL2.
 To view the application, click the link below for the deployed application; no installation is needed. 😊

 ## Link to deployed application: https://arcane-waters-66340.herokuapp.com/
 ## Link to Github repository: https://github.com/iamjoyfulgirl/clothery-club